 Center position: NORM (normal).
-The main pumps produce a cycled fluid flow: the main pumps provide fluid to the system for 30 seconds, followed by a 90 seconds break.
-This mode is selected when icing conditions are encountered and prior to ice formation.
-Maximum system operating time is approximately 2 hours and 30 minutes.
+The main pumps produce a cycled fluid flow:

+the main pumps provide fluid to the system for 30 seconds, followed by a 90 seconds break.
+This mode is designed to cover the more frequent but less severe known icing conditions as defined by CS 25/FAR Part 25, Appendix C, and is selected when icing conditions are encountered and prior to ice formation.
+Maximum system operating time is approximately

+2 hours and 30 minutes.

 Up position: HIGH.
 The active main pump produces a continuous fluid flow.

-This mode is selected when icing conditions are more demanding or if ice has already accumulated.
-Maximum system operating time is approximately 1 hour.
+This mode is designed to cover all known icing conditions as defined by CS 25/FAR Part 25, Appendix C, and is selected when icing conditions are more demanding or if ice has already accumulated.
+Maximum system operating time is approximately

+1 hour.